buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcProfileDef.md

 The purpose of the profile definition within the sectioned spine is to define a varying cross sections at several positions along a spine curve.
 The subtype _IfcDerivedProfileDef_ is particularly suited to provide the consecutive profiles to be based on transformations of the start profile and thus maintaining the identity of vertices and edges.

-> NOTE&nbsp; Subtypes of the _IfcProfileDef_ contain parameterized profiles (as subtypes of _IfcParameterizedProfileDef_) which establish their own 2D position coordinate system, profiles given by explicit curve geometry (either open or closed profiles) and two special types for composite profiles and derived profiles, based on a 2D Cartesian transformation.
+> NOTE  Subtypes of the _IfcProfileDef_ contain parameterized profiles (as subtypes of _IfcParameterizedProfileDef_) which establish their own 2D position coordinate system, profiles given by explicit curve geometry (either open or closed profiles) and two special types for composite profiles and derived profiles, based on a 2D Cartesian transformation.

 An _IfcProfileDef_ is treated as bounded area if it is used within swept area solids.
 In this case, the inside of the profile is part of the profile.
 The attribute _ProfileType_ is set to AREA.
 An _IfcProfileDef_ is treated as a curve if it is used within swept surfaces.
 In this case, the inside of the profile (if the curve is closed) is not part of the profile.
 The attribute _ProfileType_ is set to CURVE.